orbitdb/field-manual/02_Thinking_Peer_to_Peer/01_P2P_vs_Client-Server.md

 - **Pro:** The network will be robust and self-healing
 - **Con:** If an offline peer that has data you need, you may not be able to access it unless it's replicated elsewhere
 - **Pro:** If there _is_ a data breach, the so-called blast radius will be contained since it will only affect singular or small groups of devices, not necessarily affecting every user of the application.

-You're going to see a lot more applications that run on localhost by default, that connect to other instances of the application running locally on other computers.
+- **Con:** There will be new, as-of-yet unimagined, vectors of attack to deceive and compromise data in these networks.

 #### On "Serverless"

 It's often claimed, and rightly so, that the popular term "serverless" is at best a misnomer, and at worst completely disingenuous.
-This term was coined to popularize the idea of writing code that can then be run, at a cost, on a "Function-as-a-Service" platform that all of the major cloud providers
+This term was coined to popularize the idea of writing code that can then be run, at a cost, on a "Function-as-a-Service" platform that all of the major cloud providers run.
+However, the common criticism is that this is just "somebody else's server," and it's true.

 Peer-to-peer architectures _can be_ the true "serverless."
 It is possible, today, to create applications that share user data in a peer-to-peer fashion, avoiding middlemen and third parties, and relying on the surplus computational power.
 The reason the previous sentence is qualified is because there are some major challenges we will all be facing together in our distributed future: